Last Updated on May 15, 2023

 I have flown twice since going zero waste.
-Once for business and once to see family.
-I cringe when I think about the amount of trash created on a plane… all of the little bottles, cans, and individual snack wrappers, etc.
+Once for business and once to see family, and WOW I cringe when I think about the amount of trash created on a plane… all of the little bottles, cans, and individual snack wrappers – it adds up!

 1. an empty water bottle